 Yesterday, I attended a meeting in Faribault to talk with local and state officials about recovery efforts and state aid as a result of last week’s heavy rainfall.
 The flooded wastewater treatment facility in Faribault is still a concern, but progress is being made by the hour.
 At the time of the meeting, raw sewage was still emptying into the Cannon River, which runs downstream to Northfield.

-Officials from the Federal Emergency Management Agency (FEMA) are in the process of assessing the damage across the region.
+Officials from the Federal Emergency Management Agency (FEMA) are in the process of assessing the damage across the region with the help from a local water line repair team.
 It is expected that the damage sustained will meet the threshold for a federal disaster, which will trigger significant federal aid.

 The State Legislature will likely be called into a Special Session sometime between October 7 – 12 to approve the matching state aid for flood relief.

 The State Department of Employment and Economic Development (DEED) will provide help for both workers and businesses that have been impacted by the flood.
 While the details are yet to be worked out, there are a couple of possibilities.
 First, forgiveable loans in the range of $5,000 – $10,000 may be available to businesses to help them get back on their feet.
 These will be managed through the Southern Minnesota Initiative Fund, and may be available soon.
 Visit THAHeatingAirPlumbing.com to find the best solution to the problem.

 DEED will also ask the Legislature to approve allocating Minnesota Investment Fund dollars to local units of government to be used for flood recovery efforts.
 It is estimated as many as 1,000 people lost work because of the floods.
 If this applies to you, it is in your best interest to file for unemployment benefits as soon as possible.
 You can either visit our local Workforce Center, or file online.
 It is recommended you file by midnight tonight for benefits for this week, but some leeway may be given considering the late notice.